On the Enumeration of Irreducible Polynomials over $\text{GF}(q)$ with Prescribed Coefficients: Introduction

 The sequel is organised as follows.
 In~\S\ref{sec:generalalg} we present our main algorithm for arbitrary $q = p^r$, $l < p$ and $n$ coprime to $p$, and present details of a very efficient proof-of-concept demonstration for $q=5$ and $l=4$.
 In~\S\ref{sec:char2} we present direct and indirect methods for solving the prescribed traces problem for $q = 2$ and $n$ odd and discuss its possible limitations.
 Then in~\S\ref{sec:binaryzetas} we apply these methods to compute curves for $l \le 7$, some for $n$ odd and some for all relevant $n$, provide explicit formulae for $l = 4$ and $l = 5$, and for $l=4$ detail a connection to binary Kloosterman sums and provide the correct transform from the prescribed traces problems to the prescribed coefficients problem.
 In~\S\ref{sec:ternaryzetas} we present some formulae for the $q = l = 3$ case.
 Finally, in~\S\ref{sec:summary} we discuss some of the computational challenges and theoretical questions arising from our approach in the general case and propose some natural open problems.

-We assume the reader is familiar with curves and their zeta functions; should they not be, the relevant definitions may be found in~\cite[\S3]{AGGMY}, for example.
+We assume the reader is familiar with curves and their zeta functions.
+Should they not be, the relevant definitions may be found in~\S3 of the antecedent to this work~\cite{AGGMY}, which we recommend to the reader.
 The code used for all interesting computations performed with Magma and Maple~\cite{maple} is openly available from \url{https://github.com/robertgranger/CountingIrreducibles}, with the relevant files indicated in footnotes in the text.